cl8n/project-loved/README.md

 | `videos.intro` | YouTube video ID for video to be shown after the news post's intro |
 | `videos.<mode>` | YouTube video ID for video to be shown under \<mode\>'s header in the news post |

 In addition to `config.json`, you need to provide beatmap backgrounds for each of the mapsets included in the current round.
 Their filenames (not including the extension) must match the beatmapset ID.
-To speed up the process of collecting backgrounds, you can put all of the OSZ files in the `config` folder and run `npm run maps:unpack`.
+Run `npm run maps:download` to download most of them automatically.
+For the remaining, you can put all of the OSZ files in the `config` folder and run `npm run maps:unpack`.
 This will extract backgrounds from beatmapsets where there is only one image.